antony-a-n/multi-tier-wordpress-deployment-with-terraform/README.md

 **Infrastructure as a code** or simply **IaC** is a way of creating your infrastructure via code.
 Adwantages of using IaC are **fast** and **less time consuming**,and by using version control tools such as git you can setup the versioning too.

-In this example we are configuring the setup with **Terraform** and **AWS provider**.Terraform is a well known and globaly used IaC tool for creating and managing infra.
+In this example we are configuring the setup with **Terraform** and **AWS provider**.Terraform is a well known and globaly used IaC tool for creating and managing infrastructure.

 We can move to our project and the following diagram shows a sample representation of the whole setup.